gilts/wsee/README.md

 cd wsee
 chmod +x *
-python3 -m pip install requests python3 -m pip install netaddr python3 wsee.py
+python3 -m pip install requests python3 wsee.py
 ```

 # Credit
-This Repo is build on top of other works, i'm not a jerk that steals other people work.
+This Repo is build on top of other works, I'm not a jerk that steals other people work.
 - Thanks to [@fdxreborn](https://github.com/fdxreborn) for letting me to enhance his tools.
 This Repo is built on top of his awesome works at [cfchecker](https://github.com/fdxreborn/cfchecker)
 - Also thanks to [@PalindromeLabs](https://github.com/PalindromeLabs) for ZGrab uses in Websocket Discovery.
 This repo borrows some material from [STEWS: Security Testing and Enumeration of WebSockets](https://github.com/PalindromeLabs/STEWS)